GCube Insurance Report Calls for Action to Address Rising Risk Landscape in Offshore Wind Sector

 The report draws on evidence from experts across the offshore wind sector and is compiled from 10 years of the company's claims data.
 The study shows that the risk landscape for offshore wind has significantly shifted as manufacturers push to develop bigger machines faster.
 The race to scale turbine technologies has seen the leap from 8 MW to 18 MW turbines occurring in a fraction of the time it took to go from 3 MW to 8 MW.

 While this is a technological achievement, the rapid commercialization of prototypical technologies is leading to a concerning number of losses, which is subsequently piling financial pressure on manufacturers, the supply chain, and the insurance market.
-Underwriters are concerned that 55% of all claims by frequency come from component failures during construction from 8 MW+ machines, which now represent a larger share of (TIVs).
+Underwriters are concerned that 55% of all claims by frequency come from component failures during construction from 8 MW+ machines, which now represent a larger share of Total Insured Values (TIVs).

 , CEO of GCube Insurance, said, “Scaling up is an essential part of driving forward the energy transition, but it is now creating growing financial risks that pose a fundamental threat to the sector.
 We advise manufacturers to focus on improving the quality and reliability of a reduced number of products to put themselves back on a sustainable path of development.”